unfinishedideas/robot_kittens/README.md

 - run `pip install -r requirements.txt` from the command line inside the directory OR
 - Just run `pip install windows-curses`

+## Potential DLC

+- Hide the objects and map from player so they have to search in the dark
+- Add a turn counter

 ## References

 - [Python Curses](https://docs.python.org/3/howto/curses.html)